-Leading the journey to sustainable excellence requires the flexible combination of leveraging the forces and facilitators of change with leadership activities and behaviors, organizational culture, and individual leader characteristics.
+Leading the journey to create sustainable value for multiple stakeholders requires the flexible combination of leveraging the forces and facilitators of change with leadership activities and behaviors, organizational culture, and individual leader characteristics.
 The Leadership & Design Framework is composed of 14 components described in the 14 chapters of the [Re]Create book.
 The application of the framework concepts is addressed by our 15 digital learning and application labs that help guide the [re]design and transformation of your organization to create sustainable value for multiple stakeholders.
 Note – the concepts in Chapter 6 are split between two labs, #6 and #15.

 The center of the system is an understanding of stakeholders and their needs, wants, and desires.
 This understanding informs all eight other components starting with the compelling directive that incorporates the stakeholders (2) into the purpose, mission, vision, and values of the organization (3).
 This directive, in turn, is the starting point for the development of a focused strategy (4) that will address the stakeholder requirements.

 Once the foundation is established, the workforce is enabled, empowered, and engaged (5) to carry out the strategy in a way that is consistent with the compelling directive.
 Also, this workforce executes the operations of the organization to deliver the products and services in a way that creates value for the multiple stakeholders.
 At the same time, they continuously improve the organization systems and processes by designing and redesigning them to improve performance (6).
 The success of the strategies, people, and systems is measured by a comprehensive scorecard (7) that provides feedback on both the performance and the progress in each area.